 The gutta-percha points are placed into the root canal by applying cement onto them so that they are well adapted to the walls of the root canal.

 After the root canal is filled with the gutta-percha points an X-ray is taken to see weather the points are in place and weather there is any gaps.

 The gutta-percha point must fit well enough so that you know with the utmost predictability what the final result will look like, even before you complete the procedure.
 If the preceding instrumentation has been done well the point will be very easy to fit and the result will be predictably excellent.

 After confirming that the gutta-percha points are well placed then comes the turn of the restoration to be done to replace the tooth structure removed during the cavity preparation.

-Mainly a tooth coloured restoration is preferred by the patients for the aesthetics to be maintained, The success of the Root canal treatment is confirmed by taking a radiograph after the complete restoration is done.
+Mainly a tooth colored restoration is preferred by the patients for the aesthetics to be maintained, The success of the Root canal treatment is confirmed by taking a radiograph after the complete restoration is done.

 This is one of the most important part of the treatment where the access cavity prepared needs to be filled with an ideal material which can bear the vertical stresses of occlusion, bond to the tooth structure to prevent micro leakage.
 Here is a list of Ideal Restorative materials used after Root Canal treatment – Ideal Restorative material after Root Canal.